railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Links for a partner appear in an order form*

-Before moving on to the next module, take a quick look into the :menuselection:`Sales --> Configuration --> Address Book`  menu, particularly :menuselection:`Partner Categories`  and  :menuselection:`Localisation` menus.
+Before moving on to the next topic, take a quick look at the :menuselection:`Sales --> Configuration --> Address Book`  menu, particularly :menuselection:`Partner Categories`  and  :menuselection:`Localisation` menus.
 They contain some of the demonstration data that you installed when you created the database.

 Products
 --------

-In OpenERP, product means a raw material, a stockable product, a consumable or a service.
-You can work with whole products or with templates that separate the definition of products and variants.
+In OpenERP, `product` is used to define a raw material, a stockable product, a consumable or a service.
+You can work with whole products or with templates that separate the definition of products and variants (*extra module*).

 For example if you sell t-shirts in different sizes and colors: